Updated on May 17th, 2021 by Bob Ciura

-AGNC Investment Corp (AGNC) has a sky-high dividend yield of 10.1%, which is something this stock is certainly known for.
+AGNC Investment Corp (AGNC) has a very high dividend yield of nearly 8%, which is something this stock is certainly known for.
 In terms of dividend yield, AGNC is near the top of our list of high-yield dividend stocks.
-And, this is following a massive rally in the stock in the past few months.
+And, this is following a sizable rally in the stock in the past few months.

 Monthly dividends give investors the ability to compound dividends even faster.
 There are not many monthly dividend stocks, as the administrative burden on the companies paying the dividends is higher than paying quarterly, for example.

-That said, it is also important for investors to assess the sustainability of such a high dividend yield, as yields in excess of 10% are generally for good reason.
+That said, it is also important for investors to assess the sustainability of such a high dividend yield, as yields in excess of 7% are sometimes a sign of fundamental challenges facing the business.
 This article will discuss AGNC’s business model, and whether the stock is appealing to income investors.

 AGNC was founded in 2008, and is an internally-managed REIT.
 Whereas most REITs own physical properties that are leased to tenants, AGNC has a different business model.
 It operates in a niche of the REIT market: mortgage securities.